Best Android phones for students 2025

 Why you can trust Android Central

-Android phone can be great for students with plenty of powerful for multitasking, good integration with ChromeOS and Windows laptops, and unique designs to that can fit anyone's needs.
-Any of the Android phones on this list will serve a student well for school, but among all of them, we have to give our top recommendation to the Google Pixel 8a.
+Android phones are great for students thanks to powerful hardware for multitasking, good integration with ChromeOS and Windows laptops, and unique designs to that can fit anyone's needs.
+Any of the Android phones on this list will serve a student well for school, but among all of them, we have to give our top recommendation to the Google Pixel 9a.

 Google's attempt at making a mid-range Pixel device turned out to be a smashing success.
-The Google Pixel 8a might have a smaller battery and slightly worse display compared to its more expensive siblings, but the incredible cameras, super clean software, IP67 rating, and Google's robust Tensor G3 chipset make this a phone that's genuinely enjoyable to use day in and day out.
+The Google Pixel 9a finally gets a much larger battery, and similar display and waterproofing tech as the Pixel 9.
+It also has incredible cameras, super clean software, and Google's robust Tensor G4 chipset make this a phone that's genuinely enjoyable to use.

 What accessories do students need?